By Gemma Tedaldi | Published: 17th June 2023 | Updated: 19th December 2024

 Continuing further down Route 1 you reach the famous Vatnajökull National Park.
 Even driving along you get a real sense of how much life is within the park, with fields full to the brim with barnacle and greylag geese and with oystercatchers and common redshanks darting across the sky left right and centre!

 With 4 HI Hostels located in East Iceland, you can have your pick of places to stay, however, we opted for Seyðisfjörður Hafaldan HI Hostel, a hostel set within an old hospital building, complete with the old windows from the blue church in the village.
-If you want to book any of these hostels head to Hostelworld for the best rates.
+There is parking on site, a massive kitchen and dining area and the best bit – it has a sauna!

 Seyðisfjörður Old Hospital HI Hostel – The historic hostel at the artistic town of the fjörds